 We all know that the cheetah is fast but do you know just how fast?

 The cheetah has the ability to clock speeds as high as 75 mph (120 km/h) with an acceleration of over 60 mph (100 km/h) in 0-3 seconds.

-If it was spotted hurtling down the fast lane of a motorway in Europe it would be pulled over for speeding.
+If a cheetah got spotted hurtling down the fast lane of a motorway in Europe it would get pulled over for speeding.

-The cheetah is a miraculously compact creation of fast-twitch fibres that virtually glides across the ground.
+The cheetah is a miraculously compact creation of fast-twitch fibers that virtually glides across the ground.

-It can maintain a top speed for around half a kilometre.
+It can maintain a top speed for around half a kilometer.
 This is less than the distance needed to reach a meaty meal from its place of hiding.